New Fire TV Sticks (Vega OS) Can't Sideload a VPN — Here's the Fix

 Amazon has said this is the direction of travel for the whole range, so a newly bought Fire Stick is increasingly likely to be a Vega device rather than one of the familiar Android ones.

 The catch with Vega OS is that it blocks sideloading entirely.
 On the older Android Fire Sticks you could install apps from outside the official store — including VPN apps, and less legitimately, third-party IPTV apps.
 Vega OS closes that door: you can only install what Amazon offers in its own Appstore.
+The old trick of downloading a VPN's installer file and sideloading it doesn't work on these devices at all.

 The Older Android Fire Sticks Can Still Sideload

 If you already own one of these, you can still install a VPN app on it.
-But even there it's fiddly — and a VPN app on a stick usually connects through a commercial data-centre IP, which UK streaming services are very good at spotting and blocking.
+But even there it's fiddly — and it hits the same wall: the app still connects through a commercial data-centre IP.
 Our guide on whether your Fire Stick will work abroad covers this in more detail.
-In short: sideloading is on the way out, and even where it still works it tends to be the less dependable option.

 Why the Router Route Is Better Anyway